axiom-data-science/portal-docs/how-to/map/create-custom-map-how-to.rst

 #.
 From the home page, log into your account and then click the 'Create custom map' button.

 #.
-Enter the bounding coordinates for your site in decimal degrees (using positive east) as: NorthwesLatitude, Northwest Longitude, Southeast Latitude, and Southeast Longitude.
-This will draw the farm site othe map.
+Enter the bounding coordinates for your site in decimal degrees (using positive east) as: Northwest Latitude, Northwest Longitude, Southeast Latitude, and Southeast Longitude.
+This will draw the farm site other map.
 Or, you can skip this step and use the drawing tools within the map to approximate your farm sit(refer to Option 2 below).
 #.
 Enter farm site description information to appear in the map legend box.
-(Note: the description text can be edited beforprinting the map).
+(Note: the description text can be edited before printing the map).
 The legend box should include:

     * Figure No and Map Type (General location, Detailed location, Site plan)
     * Applicant Name (Business Name)